 In simple terms, a denial of service (DoS) attack is an attack intended to make a resource unavailable to users.
 Historically intended to bring down services, resources, and websites (e.g., In its early days, Twitter was a frequent target for DoS attacks), DoS attacks could become an increasingly pervasive part of our lives as our lives become more and more intertwined with technology.
 There was an interesting article in Computerworld last week that suggested some future scenarios … like DoS botnets taking down a building automation system, remotely locking the building and holding the people inside for ransom.

 Regardless of what the future holds, DoS attacks today primarily target websites.
-So we often get asked how our web application firewall (WAF), Alert Logic Web Security Manager, mitigates these attacks.
-Like most WAFs, Web Security Manager has a number of technology features to protect against DoS attacks.
-Equally (or maybe even more) important is that Web Security Manager is fully managed, meaning our WAF security experts provide monitoring and tuning of your WAF 24x7x365.
+So, we often get asked how our web application firewall (WAF) mitigates these attacks.
+Like most WAFs, our WAF has a number of technology features to protect against DoS attacks.
+Equally (or maybe even more) important is that ours is fully managed, meaning our WAF security experts provide monitoring and tuning of your WAF 24/7

 We feel that our managed service approach is vital to protecting against DoS or any type of web attack.
 The only good web application firewall is a properly managed one, and we do just that: aggressively manage your WAF solution, without impacting your business or your resources.